PE Teaching Staff

 PE Vision Statement

-Achievement - We offer a high-quality PE curriculum that enables all pupils to enjoy and succeed in many kinds of physical activity.
-Through participation in physical activity pupils will build on new and existing skills in order to reach their full potential.
+We offer a high-quality PE curriculum that enables all pupils to enjoy and succeed in a broad range of physical activity.
+Through participation in physical activity, pupils will build on new and existing skills in order to reach their full potential.
 Students can study our subject at GCSE and A-Level, with many of our alumni progressing into careers within professional sport.

-Enjoyment - We encourage participation through enjoyable lessons and a wide range of extra-curricular activities to promote the value of a healthy, active lifestyle and lifelong participation in physical activity.
+We encourage participation through enjoyable lessons and a wide range of extra-curricular activities to promote the value of a healthy, active lifestyle and help foster lifelong participation in physical activity.

 1. Online: www.swi.co.uk